Send the link below via email or IMCopy

 What conversation(s) are you joining?

-Set realistic goals and expectations.
+Set realistic goals, expectations, and timelines.

 Write the dissertation, not the book.

 Try new approaches and find what works for you.